Disabilities Under Oregon Law

-Oregon and Federal laws both protect people with disabilities from discrimination in the workplace.
+Oregon and Federal laws both protect individuals with disabilities from discrimination in the workplace.
 Disability laws afford disabled persons in Eugene an equal opportunity to be hired and advance in their chosen professions.
 Disability laws also require employers to include reasonable accomodations in order that disabled people may properly perform their job.

 Oregon Employment for the Disabled